Skip to main content

 1. Click SQL in the left navigation menu.

-2. Click a table name in the left pane and select one of the shortcut queries.
+2. Click a table name in the left pane and select one of the shortcut queries from the pop-up menu.

 SQL workbench